circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Changing an environment variable is only possible by deleting and recreating it.

-**Note:**
+### Encoding Multi-Line Environment Variables

-If you are having difficulties adding a multiline environment variable, use `base64` to encode it.
+If you are having difficulty adding a multiline environment variable, use `base64` to encode it.
 In your `.circleci/config.yml` file, decode the variable in any commands